How Buyers Can Negotiate House Price

 The more you know about a seller, the more effectively you can negotiate.
 For example, if your seller is moving because they’ve bought a new home, you might be able to get a better offer by asking for a discount.
-You probably won’t be able to get repairs or renovations before closing, as the seller likely wants to get out of the home as soon as possible.
+You probably won’t be able to get repairs or renovations before the closing date, as the seller likely wants to get out of the home as soon as possible.

 Ask your real estate agent to do a little digging on your seller.
 Find out if the seller prefers a shorter or longer closing process.
 If your seller is getting a divorce or wants to move to an area with a better school district, they’ll probably be more eager to sell.
 This gives you more room to negotiate, especially if the property has been on the market for a while.

 Don’t Be Afraid To Walk Away

 In some situations, you’ll encounter a seller who doesn’t want to budge on the home’s price.
-They may have a number of offers or be very attached to the home.
+They may have a number of offers or be extremely attached to the home.
 In these circumstances, it can be tempting to throw your budget to the wind and offer more than you can afford to win the bidding war.
 This will force you to take on a higher loan, and you may even need to buy private mortgage insurance (PMI) before you close if your down payment is too low.